xvk3/GHU/README.md

  - [x] Add instructions or guidance to register.php or main overview
  - [] Update files based on new PHP knowledge
- - [] Setup "meta" table to hold current mode, NUMBER_OF_PARTICIPANTS, winner's TOKEN
+ - [] Setup "meta" table to hold current mode, NUMBER_OF_PARTICIPANTS, winner's TOKEN, winner's EMAIL, calculate_winner.php's CSV filename
  - [x] Rework Crontab to change modes Registration/Guess/Results at correct times (midnight?)
  - [x] Write additional script to handle changing the mode (run by Cron)
     - [x]  Not in /public_html